rule

 Text 27

-With words of welcome was thus the Beauty of the Liberated Souls by Bali Mahârâja worshiped who washed His feet.
+The Beauty of the Liberated Souls was thereupon with words of welcome worshiped by Bali Mahârâja who honored Him by washing His feet.

 Text 28

 The pure water of those feet washing away all sins of man took he, aware of the dharma, on his head; it carried him the all-auspicious that even the best of all, Lord S'iva with the crescent on top, would carry on his head with devotion and transcendence.'
+(Vedabase)

 Text 29

 S'rî Bali said: 'May You be welcome, my obeisances unto You o brahmin, what can we do for You; I think You are, o noble one, the direct personification of the austerity of the brahmin seers.
+(Vedabase)

 Text 30

-Because Your lordship today has arrived at our residence, are all our forefathers satisfied, is now the whole family purified and is this sacrifice complete in its execution!
+Because Your lordship today has arrived at our residence, are all our forefathers satisfied, is the whole family purified and is this sacrifice we are performing now complete!
 (Vedabase)

 Text 31

+Today, oh brahmin son, my fires of sacrifice are properly served according to the injunctions.
+Oh, by the water that washed from Your lotus feet all my sins are destroyed and by Your small feet the earth is purified.

 Today, o brahmin son, are my fires of sacrifice properly served according the principles; by the water that washed from Your lotus feet has the earth been cleansed of all sins and, oh Lord, has she as well by the touch of Your small feet been sanctified.

-Today, o brahmin son, are my fires of sacrifice properly served according the principles; by the water that washed from Your lotusfeet has the earth been cleansed of all sins and, oh Lord, has she as well by the touch of Your small feet been sanctified.
 (Vedabase)

 Text 32

-Whatever it is that You desire, o brahmacârî, You may take from me; be it a cow, gold, a furnished residence, palatable food and drink indeed or either a brahmin's daughter, prospering villages, horses, elephants or chariots as well, o best of the worshipable; I think You may have what You want.'
+Whatever it is that You desire, o brahmacârî, You may take from me; be it a cow, gold, a furnished residence, palatable food and drink or else a brahmin's daughter, prospering villages, horses, elephants or chariots, o best of the worshipable; as far as I am concerned may You have whatever You wish for.'
 (Vedabase)

 The digitally enhanced painting is titled: "Vamana and Five Priests",